msampathkumar/agent_atm/README.md

 Designed as a high-performance observability and control utility for agentic systems, it plugs seamlessly into any model or agent framework to **record precise token metrics**, manage nested metadata scopes, and **enforce real-time budget quotas** over daily, hourly, or minute-level windows.

+**Disclaimer:**
+1. This is not official Google Cloud product
+2. This is a experimental idea
+3. This is for solving my Token Problem (lack of usage controls)

 ---

 ## ✨ Key Features